Skip to Main Content

 N.B.
 The components you need to include and the way a reference is formatted depends on the type of source.
 For example, a book is referenced differently from a journal article, so it is important that you follow the correct example below depending on the type of source you need to reference.

-Book - Single author
+Book - One author

-Example | Taylor, S. (2019) Resourcing and talent management.
+Taylor, S. (2019) Resourcing and talent management.
 7th edn.
-London: Kogan Page. |
+London: Kogan Page.

 Book - Two authors